Simple Contact Microphone Schematic Circuit Diagram

 Tailpiece: Piezo Notes

-Piezo comes from the Greek word meaning “to squeeze,” which is the basis of how they function.
-Piezos are very sensitive, producing large voltages from small amounts of movement.
-The schematic symbol and equivalent circuit for a piezo is shown below.
-The capacitance (formed by the parallel plates) is mainly what makes piezos a bit tricky to get to work.
+The term “Piezo” is derived from the Greek word meaning “to squeeze,” and this principle is at the core of how piezos operate.
+Piezo elements exhibit remarkable sensitivity, generating substantial voltages with even minor movements.
+The schematic symbol and equivalent circuit for a piezo are depicted below.
+The capacitance formed by the parallel plates is primarily what can make piezos a bit challenging to employ effectively.

 If you are interested in learning more about piezos, look into this Piezo Film Guide: http://www.openmusiclabs.com/wp/wp-content/uploads/2011/11/piezo.pdf